Man caught on video sucker punching Boost Mobile employee

+"They acted like they were there to pay a bill.
+They were dressed decently.
+It seemed like they were regular people.
+You wouldn't even suspect their intentions," said Hashmani.

-HOUSTON, Texas (KTRK) --The Houston Police Department released new video of a robbery suspect sucker punching a worker at a cell phone store in northwest Houston.
+The Houston Police Department also released video of a robbery suspect sucker punching a worker at a cell phone store in northwest Houston.

 The video is from June 13 just after 5 p.m. in the Boost Mobile on Antoine near Pinemont.

-Police said the employee allowed the suspect to come inside the store, because he thought the man was a customer.
+Police said the employee allowed the suspect to come inside the store because he thought the man was a customer.

 The suspect walked up to the employee and sucker punched him in the face, busting the victim's lip.